 Given that from Digital Electronics you know that a J-K can be equally as simple as a D-type to implement from transistors or gates, it is reasonable to assume that a clock enable D-type is also as simple.
 Therefore why should we ever use gated clocks instead of clock enable inputs?
 The answer is that if we have a large number of flip-flops that are all to share the same clock-enable expression, we would have two penalties of using clock enable: 1. we have to route the clock enable signal to all of them, and 2. we have to make the flip-flops from logic which is capable of being clocked at every opportunity.
-We use clock-enable inputs where single or smaller numbers of flip-flops, the clock enable is best considered as just one aspect of the FSM that the flop is part of.
+We use clock-enable inputs where single or smaller numbers of flip-flops are to be enabled in unison, such as in a broadside register with clock enable.
+For single flip-flops, the clock enable is best considered as just one aspect of the FSM that the flip-flop is part of.